These 3 Healthy Habits Can Boost Your Mood, According to Research

 You know that grumpy feeling when you haven't had quality sleep in a few days (or weeks)?
 Or if you're in an exercise rut and lacking extra energy?
 Us too, it happens to everyone.
 But new research has revealed it may have consequences on your mental health.
 Lucky for us, there are a few healthy habits that are scientifically proven to boost your mood.
 Here's what the research says.

 Basically, in short, getting more sleep, moving your body and eating produce was associated with better mental health and improved mood.
-After the year we have all had, this may not be the most encouraging news if you’re struggling to sleep, find time to move your body and get your veggies in.
+This may not be the most encouraging news if you're struggling to sleep, find time to move your body and get your veggies in.
 However, there are simple ways to improve your mental health by focusing on these three basic habits.
 Here are some of our tips on healthier sleep, movement and eating.

 This study found that people with less than eight hours and more than 12 hours of sleep had greater likelihood of depressive symptoms and lower sense of well-being.
 In short, this means that sleeping more isn't necessarily better if it isn't quality sleep.
 So how can you improve the quality and quantity of your sleep?
 It all starts with building a healthy nighttime routine.
 Here are a few simple tips: